-The program of Studies is compiled by the Assembly of the Department of Psychology according to the article 21, paragraph 6 of Law 4485/2017.
+The program of Studies is compiled by the General Assembly of the Department of Psychology.
 It contains the titles of the required and elective Psychology courses, the teaching staff, the content of courses, the weekly teaching hours and the ECTS for every course.
 Furthermore, the Program of Studies includes the chronological sequence or the interdependence of the courses.